-This is the second article in our series on improving .NET application performance and in this article we’ll focus on the upfront phase of the development process, looking at design considerations.
+This is the second article in our series on improving .NET application performance.
+In this article we’ll focus on the upfront phase of the development process, looking at design considerations.

 - Design coarse-grained services to reduce the number of client-service interactions and help to abstract service internals from the client providing a looser coupling between the client and service.
 If you already have fine-grained services, consider wrapping them with a facade layer to help achieve the benefits of a coarse-grained service.